JeanCaro-Iriarte/edgehog/content/_index.md

 # ── Testimonials (array of tables) ──
 [[extra.testimonials]]
 quote = "Excellent service from start to finish.
 They were punctual, professional, and very thorough.
-The quality of their work was great, and he left everything clean and tidy afterwards.
+The quality of their work was great, and they left everything clean and tidy afterwards.
 Great communication throughout the process and a pleasure to deal with.
 Highly recommend their services... five stars!" author = "Chris McCoughtry" role = "Flight Team Manager, iFly"